FullPenetrationTesting/trape/README.md

 # trape-fork
-Trape-forked in python3 Completely by me :) no error just follow readme. trape (stable) v2.0 forked in python3 by (vicky)
+Trape-forked in python3 by me :) no error just follow readme. trape (stable) v2.0 forked in python3 by (vicky)
 ========